Are you worried that your emails are going to Spam? Wondering how to stop WordPress emails going to spam folders?

 Click on the add user button on the dashboard once you have logged in.

 In the username field, enter any name.
-Put a checkmark to the access type that says “Programmatic access”.
+Put a checkmark on the access type that says “Programmatic access”.

 Click on the “Permission” button to proceed further.